Riddick (film): Plot

 At the station, Johns interrogates Riddick about the fate of his son, William.
 When the storms reach the station, Riddick's threat is revealed as thousands of Mud Demons emerge from hibernation underground, awakened by the rainwater, and besiege the station, killing Lockspur and Moss.
-Johns agrees to release Riddick to locate the hidden power cells, but Santana attempts to kill Riddick because he is worth more dead than alive, and because Riddick promised to kill Santana if set free.
+Johns agrees to release Riddick to locate the hidden power cells, but Santana attempts to kill Riddick because he is worth more dead than alive and because Riddick promised to kill Santana if set free.
 Riddick, with one leg free, beheads Santana with his own machete.
-The group then releases Riddick on the condition he retrieve the nodes and each party gets a ship.
+The group then releases Riddick on the condition he retrieves the nodes and each party gets a ship.

 They fight their way to the ships, and Vargas is killed by a Mud Demon.
-Johns, Diaz and Riddick leave the ship together on the hoverbikes to retrieve the power nodes.
+Johns, Diaz, and Riddick leave the ship together on the hoverbikes to retrieve the power nodes.
 During their journey, Diaz crashes Johns's bike over an embankment; Johns is then picked up by Riddick.
-After they reach the power nodes, Riddick reveals Johns's son's morphine addiction and attempt to use a child as bait.
-Diaz attacks Riddick and Johns but Riddick fights and kills him; as Diaz dies he shoots and disables the last hoverbike.
+After they reach the power nodes, Riddick reveals Johns's son's morphine addiction and his attempts to use a child as bait.
+Diaz attacks Riddick and Johns, but Riddick fights and kills him; as Diaz dies, he shoots and disables the last hoverbike.

 Riddick and Johns fend off an endless horde of Mud Demons while running back to the station.
-Riddick is severely wounded and Johns takes both nodes and abandons him.
+Riddick is severely wounded, and Johns takes both nodes and abandons him.
 Riddick begins to fight the advancing Demons and climbs a rock spire; when it seems he is about to be killed, Johns arrives in a repowered ship and shoots the creatures while Dahl descends to rescue Riddick.
 Given the other ship, Riddick praises Johns for being a better man than his son and departs into deep space.